Effect of Temperature on Rate of Reaction

 - $T$ is the absolute temperature.

 This equation shows that as temperature ($T$) increases, the exponential term decreases, making the rate constant ($k$) larger.
-In simpler terms, higher temperatures exponentially boost reaction rates, especially for reactions with high activation energies Worth knowing..
+In simpler terms, higher temperatures exponentially boost reaction rates, especially for reactions with high activation energies And it works..

 Practical Examples and Experiments